lunduniversity/introprog-scalalib/PUBLISH.md

   - Publish the jar to the course home page at http://cs.lth.se/lib using  `sh publish-jar.sh`
   - Publish updated docs to the course home page at http://cs.lth.se/api using script `sh publish-doc.sh`
   - Copy the introprog-scalalib/src the workspace subdir at https://github.com/lunduniversity/introprog to enable eclipse project generation with internal dependency of projects using `sh publish-workspace.sh`.
 Then run `sbt eclipse` IN THAT repo and `sh package.sh` to create `workspace.zip` etc. TODO: For the future it would be **nice** to have another repo introprog-workspace and factor out code to that repo and solve the problem of dependency between latex code and the workspace.
-  - Update the link http://www.cs.lth.se/pgk/lib in typo3 so that it links to the right http://fileadmin.cs.lth.se/pgk/introprog_2.12-NEW.VER.SION.jar
+  - Update the link http://www.cs.lth.se/pgk/lib in typo3 so that it links to the right http://fileadmin.cs.lth.se/pgk/introprog_2.12-x.y.z.jar

-3. In `sbt` run `publishedSigned`
+3. In `sbt` run `publishSigned`

 4. Log into Sonatype Nexus here: (if the page does not load, clear the browser's cache by pressing Ctrl+F5) https://oss.sonatype.org/#welcome